nicksnowdev/nicksnowdev/README.md

-I make random projects with p5.js and upload them to openprocessing.org, and I eventually plan to host them on my own website.
+I make random projects with p5.js and upload them to openprocessing.org.
+I eventually plan to host them on my own website.